kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 # diner app (ravintolasovellus) "dinerappthing"
 ## TO-DO:
-- user login, new account creation
 - map of restaurants with info and opening hours
 - ratings /5, comments, from different users
-- admin
+- when admin is logged in, they can do... admin stuff
 - restaurant serch (textbox search based on name, description)
 - rating list; top restaurants
 - admin can delete comments